pfmc-assessments/sa4ss/README.md

 2. Pandoc
   * If you do not already have Pandoc on your computer, then you will need to install it using the following directions:
-    1. via R terminal or Rstudio:
+    * via R terminal or Rstudio:
       * `rmarkdown::pandoc_available()`;
       * if the result is `TRUE`, you deserve a :trophy:; move on to the section on rtools;
-      * if the result if `FALSE`, try adding Pandoc to your path.
+      * if the result is `FALSE`, try adding Pandoc to your path.
       `rmarkdown::pandoc_exec()` will show the path that needs to be added if Pandoc is installed.
 You can 'edit environment variables for your account' without needing IT.
-    1. if the previous step is not successful, then you will need to install [Pandoc](https://pandoc.org/installing.html).
+    * if the previous step is not successful, then you will need to install [Pandoc](https://pandoc.org/installing.html).
-    1. restart R so new path variables are found!
+    * restart R so new path variables are found!
-    1. rinse and repeat until successful.
+    * rinse and repeat until successful.
 3. rtools
   * If you are using Windows, please make sure that you have rtools installed on your machine prior to using sa4ss.
 I do **NOT** recommend rtools40,